ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/types/enums.rst

 Additionally, you can change how much the enum increments by between each number.
 Firstly, using `enum = long` has the special behavior of incrementing by `1L` instead of `1` already.
-But, additionally, you can use the `@Increment` annotation to directly specify an amount to increment by.
+But, additionally, you can use the :zs_meta:`@Increment` annotation to directly specify an amount to increment by.

 .. zscript::